-From Porto it is possible to make day trips to some nearby cities:
+It is also possible to take day trips from Porto to nearby cities:

-- Guimarães: the municipality is considered the birthplace of Portugal.
-A famous tourist spot is the Castle of Guimarães, built in the 10th century as protection against attacks by Vikings and Moors.
+- Guimarães: the municipality is known as the birthplace of Portugal.
+The Castle of Guimaraes, a famous sight in the area, was built in the 10th century to protect against attacks from Moors and Vikings.

-- Aveiro: known as “Portuguese Veneza” for its river channels.
-Take the opportunity to try the sweet delicacy called ovos moles (soft eggs, made with egg yolk and sugar), typical of the municipality.
+- Aveiro: it is also known as “Portuguese Veneza” because of its river channels.
+You can try the local sweets with ovos moles – an egg cream made with egg yolks and sugar.

 - Costa Nova: it is a great place to spend a sunny afternoon, whether you are walking along the coast or on the beach.
 This area is well-known for its traditional striped houses, but it is also known for excellent seafood restaurants and water sports.